A warning sign about AI’s real cost, courtesy of Google and Amazon

 Daily tech — startups, AI labs, chips, the launches that shape the next decade.
 Free.

-- Google's Scope 3 emissions jumped 2.1 million metric tons last year, now double the company's 2019 baseline, with data center construction and outfitting identified as the main driver
+- Google's Scope 3 emissions jumped 2.1 million metric tons last year, doubling the company's 2019 baseline, with data centers cited as the primary driver behind the increase.